aponsero/Viral_hunt_snakemake/README.md

-to do install--> VirSorter: download-db.sh
+to do install--> VirSorter: download-db.sh and put scripts in scripts folder
             --> install VirFinder in R
+            --> Vibrant: run the download-db.sh script